collabnix/devsecops/README.md

-# devsecops
-A Curated List of DevSecOps
+# A Curated List of DevSecOps Tools